-Economic success of Uzbekistan is very much similar to the Chinese - gradual economic reforms with the preservation of the capacity of state institutions, good macroeconomic policy and export oriented industrial policy.
-What makes Uzbekistan unique is that no other former Soviet republic managed to follow this route.
-There are countries with healthy state finances and low inflation (most FSU states), there are some countries with reasonable state capacity (Baltics, Belarus, Azerbaijan, Turkmenistan, Kazakhstan), but there are no countries that keep undervalued exchange rate together with strong tax stimuli for export of manufactures.
-Uzbek example shows that such a policy pays off.
+The economic success of Uzbekistan is very much similar to the Chinese-gradual economic reforms with the preservation of the capacity of state institutions, good macroeconomic policy, and an export oriented industrial policy.
+What makes Uzbekistan unique is that no other former Soviet republic has managed to follow this route.
+There are countries with healthy state finances and low inflation (most FSU states) and there are some countries with reasonable state capacity (Baltics, Belarus, Azerbaijan, Turkmenistan, Kazakhstan), but there are no countries that have kept an undervalued exchange rate together with strong tax stimuli for the export of manufactures.
+The Uzbek example shows that such a policy pays off.